javaee-samples/javaee7-samples/README.md

 ### Cargo ###

 By default, all samples are deployed on GlassFish 4.
 They can be deployed on Widlfly 8 by adding ``-P wildfly`` to all maven commands.

-Make sure to edit ``glassfish.home`` or ``wildfly.home`` property value in the top-level pom.xml to point to your local GlassFish or Wildfly installations respectively.
+Make sure to edit ``glassfish.home`` or ``wildfly.home`` property value in the top-level ``pom.xml`` to point to your local GlassFish or Wildfly directory respectively.

-1. In one terminal, anywhere in the project with a pom.xml: "mvn cargo:run" to start GlassFish server
+1. In one terminal, anywhere in the project with a ``pom.xml``: ``mvn cargo:run`` to start GlassFish server or ``mvn -P wildfly`` to start Wildfly server.
+They are both configured to run on port 8080 so only one can run at a given time.
 2. In another terminal, in the actual sample directory
     1. ``mvn package cargo:deploy`` to deploy for the first time
     2. ``mvn package cargo:redeploy`` to redeploy subsequently